Doc2Feat-Bench: Evaluating Documentation-Driven Feature Addition

 \subsubsection{Construction Process}

+To ensure that the verified subset is representative of the full set, it should include at least 84 instances, which is the minimum sample size required for 634 \nc Full instances at a 95\% confidence level with a 10\% error margin, following common practice in empirical software engineering~\cite{bhatia2020study, ahmad2017determining}.
+We perform random sampling, followed by manual verification to assess task quality.
+To ensure project diversity, we draw a stratified random sample by project from \nc Full.
+Considering that low-quality samples may be filtered out during manual verification, we take up to 35 task instances per project, yielding a total of 238 candidate tasks.

-We aim for the verified subset to include at least 100 high-quality task instances spanning as many different projects as possible to ensure diversity.
-The construction process is based on random sampling of candidate tasks, followed by manual verification to assess task quality.
-Specifically, to carry out the annotations, we recruited five annotators, all of whom are screened for qualifications, including at least three years of experience with Python and a bachelor’s or higher degree in a relevant field.
-Following the annotation guidelines of the recently released SWE-bench Verified~\cite{chowdhury2024swebenchverified}, each annotator is asked to label samples based on \textbf{the Clarity of the Task} and \textbf{the Accuracy of the Evaluation}.
-To ensure project diversity, we sample up to 35 task instances per project (or fewer if insufficient candidates exist), yielding a total of 238 candidate tasks.
+Specifically, to carry out the annotations, we recruited five annotators, all of whom were screened for qualifications, including at least three years of experience with Python and a bachelor's degree or higher in a relevant field.
+Following the annotation guidelines of the recently released SWE-bench Verified~\cite{openai2025swebenchverified}, each annotator is asked to label samples based on \textbf{the Clarity of the Task} and \textbf{the Accuracy of the Evaluation}.
 Considering the subjectivity of human judgment, each sample is annotated independently by two different annotators.
 For quality assurance, we conservatively select the more stringent label when disagreements arise, following SWE-bench Verified.
 As a result, each annotator evaluated approximately 95 task instances.